 We will ensure that staff have the skills, knowledge and understanding to keep looked-after children and previously looked-after children safe.
-In particular, we will ensure that:
+We will ensure that:

-- > Appropriate staff have relevant information about children's looked after legal status, contact arrangements with birth parents or those with parental responsibility, and care arrangements - > The DSL has details of children's social workers and relevant virtual school heads
+- Appropriate staff have relevant information about children's looked after legal status, contact arrangements with birth parents or those with parental responsibility, and care arrangements - The DSL has details of children's social workers and relevant virtual school heads

-We have appointed a designated teacher, Mr Jarrod Anandappa, Teacher of English, who is responsible for promoting the educational achievement of looked-after children and previously looked-after children in line with statutory guidance.
+We have appointed a designated teacher, Emma Flawn, who is responsible for promoting the educational achievement of looked-after children and previously looked-after children in line with statutory guidance.